amenjalal94/amenjalal94.github.io/README.md

 Disaster recovery often focuses on rebuilding physical infrastructure, overlooking the mental health impact of traumatic events like floods.
 In Pakistan, where flooding in 2022 submerged a third of the country and lasted up to 8 months, women exposed to a more intense flood shock were 11 pp more likely to have severe psychological distress 2 years later.
 Ignoring mental health in reconstruction may prolong the socio-economic impact of disasters by limiting individuals' ability to work, plan, and recover.
 This project explores complementarities between mental health support and the standard infrastructure-focused approach by randomizing a trauma-based mental health intervention and leveraging natural variation in access to a housing reconstruction program in a 2x2 design.
 Our findings aim to measure the non-economic losses and damages of climate catastrophes, and inform more holistic disaster recovery policies that address both physical and psychological needs.
 </details>

-Designing pilot.
-Supported by the [Hub for Equal Representation](https://www.hubequalrep.org) (LSE).

 <hr class="section-divider">